ananvodo/interfaceff2gro/README.md

 ```

 As a result, you should get three files: nameofyourcarfile.gro, nameofyourcarfile.itp and system.top.
 Examples can be found [here](https://github.com/kolmank/interfaceff2gro/tree/master/examples).

+PLEASE be aware that the python script calls msi2lmp.exe without the -ignore flag.
+If your molecule has missing parameters the python code will fail.
+If being aware you have missing paramerters and still wish to continue please add -ignore to the line 167 of the python code.

 ## Known limitations